In 1993, Walt Disney Productions acquired Miramax Films.

 Owning the singular Star Wars IP cemented Disney's status as the preeminent commercial steward of cherished pop culture universes.

-Seeking to consolidate their entertainment industry dominance, The Walt Disney Company made their largest-ever acquisition in March 2019—purchasing most of 21st Century Fox from News Corp for a monumental $71.3 billion.
+The Walt Disney Company made their largest-ever acquisition in March 2019—purchasing most of 21st Century Fox from News Corp for $71.3 billion.

-This deal created an entertainment titan the likes of which the media world had never witnessed.
+This deal created an entertainment titan like the world had never seen.

 In buying up the majority of Fox's film and television assets, Disney absorbed renowned entities like the 20th Century Fox movie studio, Fox's prestige indie label Searchlight Pictures, NatGeo cable channels, and a controlling stake in the Hulu streaming service.